abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

 ---

-#### Node Cluster Module
+#### Improve performance: Node Cluster Module

+> **Cluster Module** allows us to create copies of the Node-process that each run the server-code side-by-side in parallel

-The Node. js Cluster module enables the creation of child processes (workers) that run simultaneously and share the same server port.
+The Node.js Cluster module enables the creation of child processes (workers) that run simultaneously and share the same server port.
 Each spawned child has its own event loop, memory, and V8 instance.

 ![cluster](./img/cluster.PNG)

+- How it works:

+  1. when running node.js application, the main node process is created which is called: **"master process"**
+  2. Inside of the cluster module, we have access to a function called `fork()`, which is used to create copies of the `master` process called **"worker processes**
+  3. the worker-processes are responsible for doing the heavy work of (taking HTTP requests, process them and respond to them)

 - each time you use `fork()` method you create new process

-- the number of process should equall number of `cors in the cpu`
+- the number of process should equal number of `cors in the cpu`

   ```js
   const NUM_WORKERS = os.cups().length;
   ```

-- this is similar to `Load Balancer` or `Horizontal Scalling` or `round robin`
+- this is similar to `Load Balancer` or `Horizontal Scaling` or `round robin` approach

   ![roundRobin](./img/round-robin.webp)